Digital Markets Act: India

+Japan

+Japan is reworking its competition laws and regulations in order to more close resemble the regulatory structure of the European Union.

+South Korea

+The "Promotion of Platform competition" is modeled on the DMA, but is currently delayed.

+United Kingdom

+The Digital Markets, Competition and Consumers Act, granting powers to the Competition and Markets Authority to regulate technology companies with strategic market power, has been passed by Parliament and was granted Royal Assent to become law on 24 May 2024.

 United States

-Even though they are not mentioned explicitly in the proposal released by the European Commission, it is more than likely that the American "Big Tech" (Google, Amazon, Facebook, Apple, Microsoft), as well as Booking.com are expected to be the main targets of this new legislation.

-This legislation comes in a context where the EU and the US, under the Biden administration, want to rebuild a better relation after the tensions that emerged during the Trump presidency.
-The European Commission has stressed the need for cooperation between the EU and US to deal with the dominant position of online platforms and big tech that they consider harmful.
+This legislation comes in a context where the EU and the US, under the Biden administration, want to rebuild better relations after the tensions that emerged during the Trump presidency.
+The European Commission has stressed the need for cooperation between the EU and the US in dealing with the dominant positions of online platforms and big tech which they consider harmful.